Store business-critical blob data with immutable storage

 Can you provide documentation of WORM compliance?

-Does the feature apply to only block blobs, or to page and append blobs as well?
+Does the feature apply to only block blobs and append blobs, or to page blobs as well?

-Immutable storage can be used with any blob type as it is set at the container level, but we recommend that you use WORM for containers that mainly store block blobs.
-Unlike block blobs, any new page blobs and append blobs need to be created outside a WORM container, and then copied in.
-After you copy these blobs into a WORM container, no further appends to an append blob or changes to a page blob are allowed.
+Immutable storage can be used with any blob type as it is set at the container level, but we recommend that you use WORM for containers that mainly store block blobs and append blobs.
+Existing blobs in a container will be protected by a newly set WORM policy.
+But any new page blobs need to be created outside the WORM container, and then copied in.
+Once copied into a WORM container, no further changes to a page blob are allowed.
 Setting a WORM policy on a container that stores VHDs (page blobs) for any active virtual machines is discouraged as it will lock the VM disk.
+We recommend that you thoroughly review the documentation and test your scenarios before locking any time-based policies.

 Do I need to create a new storage account to use this feature?